Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 If it’s just a key piece of information, you could always try contacting the person you talked to.
 While you’ve lost the conversation, they might not have.
 Again, this isn’t something you should count on.
 But if you’re looking for the address of a certain appointment or similar information, it may be worth trying.

-If you’re looking to recover deleted texts and you haven’t made a backup, your choices start to thin out.
+If you’re looking to recover deleted messages on iPhone and you haven’t made a backup, your choices start to thin out.
 There are plenty of apps that promise to retrieve deleted text messages and other data, but they aren’t magic.

 A Word of Warning